-Instead, bibliodrama has as its aim the movement of an individual from simply reading to instead deeply experiencing the stories of the Bible, and to do so in a unique and different way.
-Thus, while bibliodrama does use psychodrama as a sort of root modality, it nevertheless is not personal, that is, it does not have as its purpose any sort of personally therapeutic goal.
+More broadly it might be said that Bibliodrama has as its aim the movement of an individual from simply reading to instead deeply experiencing the narrative, including the stories of the Bible, and to do so in a unique and different way.
+Thus, while Bibliodrama does use psychodrama as a sort of root modality, it nevertheless is not personal, that is, it does not have as its purpose any sort of personally therapeutic goal.

 The black fire is the words on the page, while the white fire is the spaces between the words.
 Bibliodrama respects the fact that the words are immutable.
 On the other hand, the white fire is a function of the reader’s interpretation, meaning it is influenced by the reader’s cultural context and personal history.
 It is the “white fire” that bibliodrama brings to life within the context of psychodrama.

-In bibliodrama a variety of psychodrama interventions are utilized, such as the empty chair, role-reversal and doubling.
-Also, the intrapsychic lives of the bible characters can be explored, and various objects in the story, mentioned or not, can be personified.
-The only limit is the spontaneity and creativity of the group and the director!
+In Bibliodrama, a variety of psychodrama interventions are utilized, such as the empty chair, role-reversal, and doubling, which is called “echoing” in Bibliodrama.
+Also, the intrapsychic lives of the Bible characters can be explored, and various objects in the story, mentioned or not, can be personified.
+The only limit is the spontaneity and creativity of the group and of the director!